WLDZ/Azure-Synapse-Analytics/solution.md

                .withColumn("date_added", current_timestamp()))
 ```
 Explanation:
-spark.read: Reads the files in JSON format. <br>
+- spark.read: Reads the files in JSON format.
-option("multiline", "true"): Ensures that multi-line JSON files are read correctly. <br>
+- option("multiline", "true"): Ensures that multi-line JSON files are read correctly.
-explode(col('results')): Breaks down the nested results array in each file into individual rows.  <br>
+- explode(col('results')): Breaks down the nested results array in each file into individual rows.
-withColumn("user", lit(file.name.split('.')[0])): Adds a new column user using the filename (before the extension). <br>
+- withColumn("user", lit(file.name.split('.')[0])): Adds a new column user using the filename (before the extension).
-withColumn("date_added", current_timestamp()): Adds a column for the current timestamp when the data is added. <br>
+- withColumn("date_added", current_timestamp()): Adds a column for the current timestamp when the data is added.
-This step transforms the data into a format suitable for insertion into the target tables.
+- This step transforms the data into a format suitable for insertion into the target tables.

 #### 2.3 Creating a Temporary View for SQL Queries